Greek Pastries

-Greek pastries will be offered to you.
+In Greece, the most delicious Greek pastries will be offered to you time and time again.
 This is true.
-Whether you are Greek or a visitor, that is one constant about life in Greece, you will be offered the most beautiful foods, including pastries.
-Make sure when you are eating your main meal, that you leave room for the pastries.
+Whether you are Greek or a visitor, that is one constant about life in Greece, you will be offered the most beautiful foods, including desserts.
+Make sure when you are eating your main meal, that you leave room for these special treats.

 One of our favourites Bougatsa ~ Μπουγάτσα , is a pastry with custard served for breakfast in Crete.
 Any place that serves bougatsa for breakfast is a great place for us!